 At North Road we believe that crowd funded development is a sustainable and economic way for sponsoring feature requests and bug fixes within open-source software.
 Crowd funding shares the cost of development over multiple interested parties, allowing groups of sponsors to fund large development work which would be out of reach of their individual budgets.

 We have implemented a number of exciting new features for QGIS which were sponsored using crowd funding.
 Some of these have utilised a public, anyone-can-contribute, model, and others have been organised as a more structured collaboration between interested parties.
 If you’d like to explore how crowd funding development might work for you, please contact us to discuss!

 The following list is a summary of the active crowdfunding campaigns we are currently running.
 Please contact us for details on any of these projects and for contributing to these campaigns.

-Status: SUCCESSFUL!, read more details here
+Status: ACTIVE, read more details and contribute here!

 Upcoming crowd funding campaigns:

 The following campaigns are being prepped and will be launched soon – stay tuned for details!

 Currently QGIS supports a number of marker symbol types (simple markers, font markers, SVG markers) but there’s no option to just use a raster image file for a symbol.
 Implementing a raster image marker will allow use of PNG and other raster format icons as markers within QGIS.
 Options will include overriding the image size, rotation and opacity.
 And of course, all of these properties would be data-definable.
 For instance, the mock-up above shows the raster image marker used with a data-defined image source pointing to a photo of the location.